tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 - User changes network or account in the global selector
 - `setNewSelectedSelectedAddressOnNetwork` is dispatched
   - ⚠️ note: We don't make the distinction here whether the account or the network was changed.
-This information will be important in the `window-provider` but it will take care of it in it's own scope.
+This information will be important in the `window-provider` but it will take care of it in its own scope.
   - redux is updated for every dApp that has been granted permission
 - in main we update the [uiSliceEmitter > newAddressOnNetwork listener](https://github.com/tallycash/extension/blob/0c12499d711290a0de9f28898be44f87fe6d664f/background/main.ts#L1110)
   - persist the change in `InternalEthereumProvider` for every dApp that has been granted permission
-  - notify the content scripts for every dApp that has an live connection / open port
+  - notify the content scripts for every dApp that has a live connection / open port
   - check referrals

 ###### Incoming RPC call augmentation flow